Is Van Life Actually Cheaper Than Renting an Apartment? Real Costs Compared

 Are you considering chucking in the nine-to-five for a life on the road?
-One thing that worries a lot of people is the cost of van life and the question, is van life is cheaper than renting an apartment?

 Is Van Life Cheaper Than Renting an Apartment?